Archive-name: RGP_FAQ.RTF

 Questions on other coin operated amusement equipment are usually

-acceptable, like, wow, if there are no other groups already in existence, man, such
+acceptable, like, wow, if there are no other groups already in existence, like, wow, such

 as those noted below.
 The names are self-explanatory.